Azure-Samples/graphrag-accelerator/docs/DEPLOYMENT-GUIDE.md

 When deploying for the first time, it will take ~40-50 minutes to deploy.
 Subsequent runs of this command will be faster.

 ### 6. Use GraphRAG
-Once the deployment has finished, check out our [`Hello World`](../notebooks/HelloWorld.ipynb) notebook for a demonstration of how to use the GraphRAG API.
+Once the deployment has finished, check out our [`Quickstart`](../notebooks/1-Quickstart.ipynb) notebook for a demonstration of how to use the GraphRAG API.
 To access the API documentation, visit `<APIM_gateway_url>/manpage/docs` in your browser.
 You can find the `APIM_gateway_url` by looking in the Azure Portal for the deployed APIM instance.